trailofbits/testing-handbook/content/docs/fuzzing/c-cpp/11-aflpp/index.md

 ## Installation {#installation}

-The AFL++ fuzzer has many dependencies, such asLLVM, Python, and Rust.
+The AFL++ fuzzer has many dependencies, such as LLVM, Python, and Rust.
 We recommend using a current Debian or Ubuntu distribution for fuzzing with AFL++ because these are thoroughly tested distributions.
 Note that if you use a precompiled version of AFL++ then you are bound to the Clang and GCC versions that were used during the compilation of AFL++.
 The following table gives an overview of installation methods along with the supported compiler versions.

 <!-- TODO translate table to markdown? -->
 {{< rawHtml "" >}}